Impact

 Stoves & Solar

-Over the course of its lifetime, The International Collaborative durable and efficient Model Four stove reduces carbon dioxide emissions by more than 20 tons.
+The International Collaborative’s durable and efficient Model Four stove reduces carbon dioxide emissions by more than 20 tons, over the course of its lifetime.

 Having a light at night is a dramatic lift from poverty.
-In the small homes of the Maasai even a few watts makes a huge difference in life.
+In the small homes of the Maasai even a few watts make a huge difference in the quality of life.
 In the Maasai areas near the equator, dark nights are long year-round.
-In addition, cell-phone charging in the home is cost-efficient, and keeps the phone safe and away from tampering.
+In addition, cell phone charging in the home is cost-efficient, and keeps the phone safe and away from tampering

-• Stove use saves 10-12 hours of wood-gathering labor each week
+• Each stove saves the woman of the house 10-12 hours of weekly wood-gathering labor

 • Reduction of the polluting particulate level from cooking smoke by 90 percent, alleviating chronic coughing and head congestion, primarily in women and children